This post is on 2 separate visits to Kamei Baru, a sister restaurant of Ebisu and Kamei Royale.

 Despite their claim on being a seafood and oyster, bar they offer a huge selection of Izakaya dishes on their menu, similar to what they serve at Ebisu.
 They also have a full sushi bar serving traditional sushi and sashimi, modern free style sushi rolls, and Aburi Battera style sushi.
 Thank goodness that they have got rid of the sections of ramen, teriyaki, and fusion pasta on their menu, as well as the odd dishes back in the days like Seafood Paella or Halibut & Chips.
 Seriously they just can’t try to take on every single Seafood or Japanese restaurant in the city.
 However, they have kept the Curry section

 We ordered a couple cocktails to get the evening started.
 Both Sakura Cocktail ($6.95) and Lychee Ball ($7.50) tasted sweet and smooth, but barely any alcohol in it, especially my Sakura which consisted only Vermouth and mixer.
 This is the first I see someone using Vermouth, normally a mixer itself, as the the main alcohol in a cocktail.
 Seeing Hendrick’s Gin was listed under drinks SPECIALS section at $7, I decided to just get a Hendrick’s and Soda with Cucumber, my favourite premium gin high ball.
 When I told the bartender my order, this tall and handsome Japanese young man looked a little confused.
 Cucumber?
 You mean pickle cucumber?
 He asked.
-I almost giggle, and told him… No no not pickle….FRESH!
+I almost where to buy valium giggle, and told him… No no not pickle….FRESH!
 Hmm… He still seemed confused, and he said… I don’t have any cucumber.
 And I was like… You can get some at your sushi bar maybe?
 (The sushi bar was only 3 feet on his right by the way) And he finally found some cucumber and made me my drink.
 There we go… I helped a bartender to make his first Hendrick’s and Soda with Cucumber!
 You don’t see that everyday, do you?
 But the story of Hendrick’s and Soda didn’t just end here.
 Later on when I looked at my bill, I was charged 50 cents for the soda in my drink.
 So it turned out the prices of all the hard liquors listed under SPECIALS were just for shots.
 This is a little unusual for me… Is it how do they do it in Japan?

 I also ordered us some Oyster Karaage ($9.95).
 Once the dish was served I found the ‘oysters’ nugguts perfectly golden and round.
 I started eating one piece, and it definitely tasted chicken to me!
 Hmm… My first reaction was, is the Oyster Karaage supposed to look like oysters but made from chicken?
 So I asked our young waitress, and she ran away then came back being apologetic on her mistake.
 So we ended up getting free Chicken Karaage ($6.95)!
 The Oyster Karaage came later and it tasted excellent as well.